snap-stanford/snap-python/doc/source/reference/AddSelfEdges.rst

 .. function:: AddSelfEdges(Graph)

-Adds a self-edge to every node in *Graph*.
+Adds a self-edge for every node in *Graph*.

 Parameters: